-The development of effective academic leadership in Pakistan remains a significant challenge.
+The development of effective academic leadership in Pakistan remains a significant challenge that is needed for improvement of teaching learning process (Arif et al., 2023).
 Despite the growing awareness of the need for transformative leadership, most institutions lack formal structures to train and support leaders.
 Leadership development is often informal, reactive, or limited to administrative tasks, rather than being strategic or people oriented.
-This trend has resulted in stagnation at Level 1 (Position) leadership in Maxwell's model, where authority is title-driven rather than trust- or performance-based
+This trend has resulted in stagnation at Level 1 (Position) leadership in Maxwell's model, where authority is title-driven rather than trust-or performance-based